Comparative Fault

 An Example of How Damages May Be Allocated

 Let’s imagine a DUI accident.
-Suppose Party A suffered $60,000 in damages and Party B suffered $40,000 in damages.
+Suppose Party A suffered $60,000 in damages.
 Let’s further suppose that Party A was 15% at fault, while Party B (the intoxicated driver) was 85% at fault.

 Modified Comparative Fault With a 50% Bar To Recovery

 You might find yourself in a traffic accident in Georgia, which uses this version of modified comparative fault.
-Georgia’s modified comparative fault law works just about the same as Florida’s pure comparative fault, up until the point where one of the parties’ percentage of fault equals 50% or more.
+Georgia’s modified comparative fault law works just about the same as pure comparative fault, up until the point where the victim’s percentage of fault equals 50% or more.

 Modified Comparative Fault With a 51% Bar To Recovery